industrialdev/wicket-wp-account-centre/README.txt

 ## ACC Main Page

-The page that hosts the Account-Center needs to have the shortcode block:
+The page that hosts the Account-Centre needs to have the shortcode block:

 [woocommerce_my_account]

-This is the Account Center main page.
-Content can be added that will appear on all the account center pages.
+This is the Account Centre main page.
+Content can be added that will appear on all the account Centre pages.
 Keep in mind that WooCommerce could already have created this page.
 Use that if it's available.

 ## ACC Pages